 I believe that there are many of us traversing these varying degrees of human emotional and physical reaction to change in our world.
 The obvious atrocities of war which are most often associated with PTSD are what we most often refer to, yet I believe there are many other events that evoke similar levels of internal stress and upheaval.

-When you go through something you find traumatic it’s understandable to experience somthis is sometimes described as an ‘acute stress reaction’.
+When you go through something you find traumatic it’s understandable to experience some symptoms associated with PTSD, this is sometimes described as an ‘acute stress reaction’.
 Many people find that these symptoms disappear within a few weeks, but if your symptoms last for longer than a month, you might be given a diagnosis of PTSD.